What do you think of when you think of the holidays?

 8. Take it Easy on Yourself

-One of my favorite things about the Save Our Bones Program is that it isn’t a rigid all-or-nothing system that stops working if you occasionally deviate from the plan.
+One of my favorite things about the Osteoporosis Reversal Program is that it isn’t a rigid all-or-nothing system that stops working if you occasionally deviate from the plan.
 The holidays are a special time, and it’s okay to allow yourself a special treat in celebration.

 We are heavily influenced by our environment, and the environment of festivities provide us with an overwhelming number of unhealthy temptations.
 Just because you decide to break your normal diet and indulge doesn’t mean you’re a failure, or a weak person.
 You’re just human!